XIVStats/XIVStats-Gatherer-Java/README.md

 ## XIV Stats ##

-XIV Stats is primarily a script to produce a database of player information for FFXIV.
+XIV Stats is primarily a program to produce a database of player information for FFXIV.
 The information is pulled from directly from the lodestone.
 An example PHP file has been included to demonstrate visualising the statistics.
-You can also view a live demo of the example web page by visiting [jonathanprice.org/xiv](https://jonathanprice.org/xiv/).
+You can also view a live demo of the example web page by visiting [ffxivcensus.com/](http://ffxivcensus.com/).

 The aim of this project is to allow people to build their own projects using this data.
 For example, creating a website to compare players.